 - Remove the Radiator Cap

 Remove the radiator cap with the system cool.
-If the system has been drained, the radiator cap will be removed.

 - Insert a Funnel into the Radiator